 - Patients who have cancer or receive chemotherapy

-Each DOAC has specific information on switching from warfarin.
-Generally, a newer anticoagulant is initiated after stopping warfarin, and the patient reached the appropriate INR.
-For example, for apixaban, patients INR need to drop below 2.
+Each DOAC has specific information on switching from Warfarin.
+Generally, a newer anticoagulant is initiated after stopping Warfarin, and the patient reached the appropriate INR.
+For example, for Apixaban, patients’ INR needs to drop below.
 During switching time, patients may be asked to do an INR test (blood test) daily.